 Linguistics 481 - Independent Reading

-One-half or full course for one semester.
+Variable (one-half or one)-unit semester course.
 Open only to upper-class students with special permission.